 Select a suggestion from the list and press Enter or start typing the initial letters of the identifier or its CamelHumps abbreviation to narrow down the list of suggestions.

-Examples of smart completion
+Examples of type-matching completion

-You can use the following examples to get an idea of how smart completion works with various code items:
+You can use the following examples to get an idea of how smart type-matching completion works with various code items:

 After a return statement